ogame-paye-ton-re/ptre-language/README.md

 ## Presentation

 This repository contains PTRE languages files.
-At the moment, PTRE is available in English, French and soon in Spanish (thanks to CamiOx).
+At the moment, PTRE is available in:
+- English
+- French
+- Spanish (thanks to CamiOx)

 ## Contribution